 - discretionary rules that set aside water into environmental water allowances, based on specified trigger conditions.

-Environmental water managers can actively manage discretionary water by ordering releases from environmental water allowances.
+Environmental water managers are able to actively manage discretionary water by ordering releases from environmental water allowances.
 This gives managers the flexibility to determine when and how watering actions should occur, so they can optimise environmental outcomes.

-Water recovery programs funded by the Commonwealth and NSW governments have purchased or recovered water for NSW’s environment.
+Water recovery programs funded by the Australian and NSW governments have purchased or recovered water for NSW’s environment.
 This licensed water contributes to the total environmental water holdings.
-The cumulative total for all NSW licensed environmental water is about 2,412,000ML for regulated rivers and about 70,000ML in unregulated rivers, 2,482,000ML in total.
+The cumulative total for all NSW licensed environmental water is 2,478,812 shares or megalitres (ML) entitlement for regulated rivers and 74,362ML in unregulated rivers (see Table 16.1 and Table 16.2), giving a total of 2,553,184ML (2,553GL).
+This represents an increase of over 1,000GL since 2010-11 (see Figure 16.2).

-Note 2: The Living Murray holdings are part of a multi-jurisdictional program with licences held in the Murray, Murrumbidgee and Lower Darling rivers across a range of entitlement types.
+The Living Murray holdings are part of a multi-jurisdictional program with licences held in the Murray, Murrumbidgee and Lower Darling rivers.

 |Valley||Regulated River Licence Categories||Total Regulated River||Unregulated River|

-Figure 16.3 shows the growing volume of NSW environmental water shares.
-This growth is due to water licence purchases and the creation of new entitlements through water savings infrastructure projects.
+Figure 16.2 shows the growth in the volume of NSW environmental water shares from 2005–06 to 2020–21 due to water licence purchases and the creation of new entitlements through water savings infrastructure projects.

 Environmental water delivery